-The Sunshine Law imposes numerous requirements and restrictions on the manner in which a State or county board can conduct its business.
-Many board members, especially those who serve or have served on nongovernmental boards, are surprised by the restrictions placed on how they, in their capacity as State or county board members, must conduct board business.
+The Sunshine Law imposes numerous requirements and restrictions on the manner in which a neighborhood board can conduct its business.
+Many board members, especially those who serve or have served on nongovernmental boards, are surprised by the restrictions placed on how they, in their capacity as neighborhood board members, must conduct board business.
 For instance, with a few exceptions, board members are not allowed to discuss board business with each other outside of a meeting, including by telephone or through email or social media.
 In addition, a board usually cannot consider at a meeting matters that were not included in its published agenda.

-If you are elected or appointed to a government board, the honor and privilege of serving comes with the added responsibility of learning and complying with the Sunshine Law.
-We hope that this guide will assist you and members of the public in generally understanding the statute's requirements.
+If you are elected to a neighborhood board, the honor and privilege of serving comes with the added responsibility of learning and complying with the Sunshine Law.
+We hope that this Guide will assist you and members of the public in generally understanding the statute's requirements.